adam0ling/nlp_app/README.md

-# This is an example api for a NLP model deployment
+# This is an example app for a NLP model deployment

 You can check another example with a deployed app: https://github.com/adam0ling/answerthis